Defence Force definition

 Examples of Defence Force in a sentence

-• DEFENCE RESERVE LEAVE The Secretary may grant an employee leave (with or without pay) to enable the employee to fulfil Australian Defence Force Reserve and Continuous Full Time Service or Cadet Force obligations.
+• An employee may be granted leave (with or without pay) to enable the employee to fulfil Australian Defence Force (ADF) Reserve and Continuous Full Time Service (CFTS) or Cadet Force obligations.

 • Australian Defence Force Cadets means: Australian Navy Cadets; Australian Army Cadets; and Australian Air Force Cadets.